 Jello No Bake Cheesecake – it’s so easy!

 Yes – you can!
-And today I’m going to show you how easy it is!
-This recipe is a lemon jello cheesecake recipe that has delicious lemon flavor and crunchy, graham crumb crust.
+And today I’m going to show you how simple it is!
+This easy recipe is a lemon jello cheesecake recipe that has delicious lemon flavor and crunchy, graham cracker crust.

 How to Make Jello Cheesecake

 CRUST.
-Just like most cheesecake recipes, you’ll get started by making the crust.
 I love the graham crumb crust – so this recipe makes enough to go along the bottom and up the edges.
-You’ll mix together graham crumbs, a little sugar and melted butter, then press it into the tin.
+You’ll mix together graham cracker crumbs, a little sugar and melted butter, then press it into the tin.

-FILLING.
-To make the filling, first you’ll dissolve one 4 oz package of jello in 3/4 cup of boiling water.
+JELLO.
+Dissolve one 4 oz package of jello in ¾ cup of boiling water.
 Note that you will not follow the preparation instructions on the jello package.
 Make sure to give the mixture a stir so that the jello dissolves.
 Then as the jello mixture cools, you’ll make the rest of the filling.

-You’ll spoon the mixture into the pan, smooth the top and then pop the cheesecake in the fridge to chill.
+CHILL.
+Spoon the mixture into the pan, smooth the top, and then pop the cheesecake in the fridge to chill.
 It will need to chill for at least 6 hours before serving.
 So I typically make it the night before I plan to serve it.

 You can easily make this jello cheesecake with other varieties of jello too.
 My favorites are: